elavertu9/Cube-Control/README.md

 This is Python's class method syntax.
 Think of it as `this`

 being passed as a parameter.
+In reality, you do NOT supply the

+argument for `self` when you call the method.

 ## I. Light.py
 **Constructor :**